 Ph.D.
 Program in Ecology & Evolutionary Biology

-The Ecology and Evolutionary Biology (EEB) Ph.D. program is designed to provide the broad education needed to understand and conserve Earth’s biological diversity in all its forms.
-Graduates may pursue academic careers as researchers and professors, or professional positions in national or international conservation, environmental and multilateral aid organizations.
+The Ecology and Evolutionary Biology (EEB) Ph.D. program is designed to provide a broad education.
 This page will provide a brief overview of the Ph.D. program, details of admissions requirements, and FAQs.
 For details of the program, please see the Graduate Student Handbook.

 Deadline: The Ph.D. application deadline is December 15th.

 E3B’s Ph.D. program in EEB trains student through a mix of course, teaching, and research requirements.
 All students are mentored by an advisor and a series of graduate committees during their time at Columbia.
 For details of these requirements, please see the Graduate Student Handbook.

 For the EEB Ph.D. program, an undergraduate degree is required, preferably with a major in one of the natural sciences.
 It is also desirable that students have had course work in calculus, physics, chemistry, statistics, genetics, ecology, and organismal biology.
 Prior research experience in your subdiscipline (e.g., field biology or genomics) is helpful.

 Students are only admitted to begin in the Fall semester.
 The GRE general test is required.
 Applicants must also contact a faculty member with whom the applicant is interested in working and who may act as the applicant’s dissertation sponsor.